 Southern Roasting Co, Manjimup

 Southern Roasting Co has long been one of Broadsheet’s favourite WA coffee roasters, and it continues to surprise us that its coffee is yet to find a home in the city (although Truffle Kerfuffle attendees will likely have tried it).
-After moving from a Pemberton pop-up to its impressive Manjimup cafe-roastery just two years ago, the team’s second Manjimup venue, cafe-restaurant Park, opened in January.
+After moving from a Pemberton pop-up to its impressive Manjimup cafe-roastery in 2018, the team has also opened a second Manjimup venue, cafe-restaurant Park.

 96 Giblett Street, Manjimup